ibm-cloud-docs/mas-ms/maintenance.md

 ## LAFixes
 {: #lafixes}

 During the Manage upgrade process all LAFixes applied to a customer's environment will be removed.
 It is the customer's responsibility to retest and revalidate all functionality after an upgrade.
-If an issue is found, the customer should open a case with the product support team to troubleshoot.
+If an issue is found, the customer should [open a case](https://www.ibm.com/mysupport){: external} with the product support team to troubleshoot.
 If a new LAFix is required, this would need to be requested through the support case.
 LAFix approvals by the SRE team will be determined on a case-by-case basis.

 ### Shared Cluster Deployment Customers
 {: #shared-cluster-upgrades}